blinfo/RegularExpressions/README.md

 **Alternative**: `[-+]{0,1}[0-9]{1,}`

 Matches negative or positive number of one or more digits.
-To use minus sign in a group
+To use a minus (hyphen) in a group
-it you can put it as the first sign in the group or escape it.
+you can put it as the first character in the group, the first character after a negating circumflex,
+the last character before the closing bracket or escape it.

   _Matches:_